kathleenkummcp62/77/README.md

 they don't already exist.
 The `db.Connect` helper automatically invokes this function so the schema is created even when an embedded database is launched.
 This means the application works with an empty database out of the box.
+If the embedded Postgres instance is started automatically, `InitSchema` runs as part of `db.Connect` and creates the tables on first launch.

 ### **tasks**

 Tracks the progress of each scanning job.
-Columns include:
+Key fields:

-- `id` – primary key
+- `id` – unique task identifier
-- `vpn_type` or `vendor_url_id` – the VPN type or linked vendor URL
+- `vpn_type` – VPN vendor or protocol for the task
-- `vendor` – VPN vendor name
-- `url` – URL associated with the task's vendor
-- `proxy` – optional proxy used for the task
+- `vendor_url_id` – optional link to a row in `vendor_urls`
 - `server` – target server address
 - `status` – current job state
 - `progress` – credentials processed so far
 - `processed` – total credentials count
 - `goods`, `bads`, `errors` – result statistics
 - `rps` – requests per second
+- `proxy` – proxy used for the task (optional)
+- `url` – URL associated with the vendor
 - `created_at` – creation timestamp

 ### **credentials**

-Holds the credential sets used for scanning.
-Each entry has the fields:
+Stores credential sets for scanning.
+Each record contains:

+- `id` – primary key
 - `ip` – VPN gateway IP or hostname
 - `username` – login name
 - `password` – password
 - `vendor` – VPN vendor name
-- `url` – vendor URL the credentials belong to
+- `url` – vendor URL these credentials belong to
 - `proxy` – optional proxy to test with

 ### **REST API Endpoints**